NEWS, EDITORIALS, REFERENCE

 Microcomputer at home, via modem, over phone lines, to mainframe.

 Suddenly, you could play video games on your home computer and do professional work on a powerful mainframe running Unix simply by dialing in with your modem and terminal emulation software.
 I'm only 42 years old, and, believe it or not, this is precisely how my telecommunications history began.
 I owned a Commodore 64 and a 1200 baud Model 1670 modem.
-I used by C64 for games and small projects like school papers, but with my modem and Novaterm I could shell into a much more powerful computer running FreeBSD in the city that was about 35KM from where I lived.
+I used my C64 for games and small projects like school papers, but with my modem and Novaterm I could shell into a much more powerful computer running FreeBSD in the city that was about 35KM from where I lived.
 At the time that I was doing it though, that FreeBSD machine probably wasn't a minicomputer anymore, but a workstation with a powerful microprocessor.

 Logging into remote workstations, minicomputers or mainframes to do real work might have been a powerful option, but most home computer users had no need to do this kind of work.
 As home computers with modems proliferated, a whole new opportunity sprang up.
 Instead of dumb terminals connecting to super-computers, why not home computers connecting to other home computers?
 A home computer might not be able to support 100 simultaneous users, but there's no reason why it couldn't support 100 users or a 1000 users if they connected sporadically, one at a time, for short periods of time.
 And thus was born the BBS or Bulletin Board System.